The Role of Boron in Agriculture

-- When applied to crops, NaBH4 reacts with water to produce hydrogen gas and boric acid (HBO2).
+- NaBH4 reacts with water to produce hydrogen gas and boric acid (HBO2) when applied to crops.
 Both of these are essential for plant growth.

-- Boraxo is a laundry detergent containing borax.
+- Borax is a laundry detergent containing borax.
 It is an ingredient that increases crop yields.
-You can add them during irrigation or sprinkle them on top of the soil before planting.
+You can add them during irrigation or sprinkle them on the soil before planting.

 The applications of boron in agriculture include using it to increase the fertility levels of crops.
 Or, you can apply it proactively when there is a high risk for contamination by heavy metals like lead, arsenic, copper, and zinc.
 All of these are toxic to crops and the environment as well.
 It’s important to be proactive in agriculture.
-Take a policy of “better safe than sorry” when it comes to the soil and crops.
+Take a “better safe than sorry” policy regarding the soil and crops.